Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 !!! tip

     Flow logs do not provide the ability to view a real-time stream of traffic.
 Logs are published every 10 minutes by default but can be configured for faster delivery.

+!!! warning

+    After you create a flow log, you CANNOT change its configuration or the flow log record format

 ### VPC to VPC Connectivity Options